biranjan/hugo_site/content/post/2017-10-29-making-twitter-bot-with-r.md

 plain_tweets("txt")
 ```

 Okay there we go, the above script will give you a basic skeleton to automate your re-tweet or tweet.
-You can schedule the script to run certain time using cron job or create a loop that keeps finding a new tweet and keeps re-tweeting it.
+You can schedule the script to run during certain time using cron job or create a loop that keeps finding a new tweet and keeps re-tweeting it.
 You can automate however you want to, I hope you'd find my script helpful.